 Certified Professional Midwives (CPMs) are educated in midwifery and must pass a national certification exam and meet the criteria set by the Midwives Alliance of North America.
 CPMs are also experts in normal childbirth and provide home birth and in some states birth center care.
-CPMs are not currently licensed in Hawaii
+CPMs are newly licensed in Hawaii

 Q: What is midwifery care?